Continuum (Rainer Brüninghaus album)

-Continuum is an album by German keyboardist and composer Rainer Brüninghaus with trumpeter Markus Stockhausen and drummer Fredy Studer recorded in 1983 and released on the ECM label.
+Continuum is an album by German keyboardist and composer Rainer Brüninghaus recorded in September 1983 and released on ECM the following year.
+The trio features trumpeter Markus Stockhausen and drummer Fredy Studer.

 Reception

-In the Allmusic review by Thom Jurek, he calls the album "meditative, inviting, full of rounded edges and melodies.
+AllMusic's Thom Jurek calls the album "meditative, inviting, full of rounded edges and melodies.
 It contains all the icy spaciousness of Manfred Eicher's trademark production, but the effect of Brüninghaus' compositions is warm, accessible even.
 They are open-ended and contemplative and explore musical questions lyrically.
-There is a valid argument to be made for the non-adventurousness of these works, and the fairly safe improvisations within them, but perhaps that's the point".
+There is a valid argument to be made for the non-adventurousness of these works, and the fairly safe improvisations within them, but perhaps that's the point."